DevBuike/alx-project-nexus/README.md

 # ALX PROJECT NEXUS
 The project nexus is capstone project for the ALX ProDev FrontEnd Software Engineering course, aimed at showcasing all I've learnt during the course.
-For my project, i built a dynamic and responsive e-commerce frontend web app, collaboarting with backend dev to consume API's to display products.
+For my project, i built a dynamic and responsive e-commerce frontend web app, collaborating with backend dev to consume API's to display products.

 ## Technology
   * Web Development